 - O’Neills Road, Swanson

 This crossing is not controlled by automatic safety gates and is situated between new residential developments, schools and other local businesses.

 - Homai Station

-Following the assessments by the project team, the proposed recommendation is closure of all seven level crossings with customers using alternate active mode routes to adjacent level crossings.
+Following initial investigations by the project team, the proposed recommendation is to close all seven pedestrian-only level crossings with customers using near-by alternative routes.

 Lloyd Avenue, Mt Albert

-- Signalisation of Prospero Terrace / Carrington Road intersection with pedestrian facilities.
+- Signalisation of Prospero Terrace / Carrington Road intersection with improved pedestrian facilities

-- Widening of cycle lanes on Carrington Road and the addition of cycle buffers.
+- Widening of cycle lanes on Carrington Road with new cycle buffers

 Kingdon Street, Newmarket

 - Widening of the footpath on Davis Crescent from 1.3m to 2.5m